- Course Description 🍎

 - Acknowledgements 🙏🏼

 While the terms “data analysis” and “data science” were only coined in the late 1900s, the foundations of data science were laid centuries, even millenia, ago.
 In this course, students will study the origins of some of the key ideas in the field, including calculus, probability, linear regression, and visualization.
 Students will learn more about early contributors – from Newton to Galton to Playfair to Lovelace – and their motivations.
 In doing so, students develop an appreciation for methods that are now ubiquitous in the field of data science.

-We will only assume that students are taking DSC 10, and are familiar with basic derivatives and integrals (though this is not a firm requirement).
+We will only assume that students have taken DSC 10, and are familiar with basic derivatives and integrals (though this is not a firm requirement).
 Aside from that, we will make no assumptions regarding your background, and will introduce technical concepts at an introductory level when necessary.

 Lectures will always be recorded and posted afterwards.

 Weekly homeworks in this course are designed to facilitate engagement with the material.
 They will consist of a mix of reading reflection problems and technical problems, and will align closely with the readings.
-Homeworks can be found at the bottom of the corresponding lecture page, and will typically be due on Sundays at 11:59PM to Gradescope.
+Homeworks will be linked at the bottom of the corresponding lecture page, and will typically be due on Sundays at 11:59PM to Gradescope.
 No late submissions are allowed.

-In addition to the course website, there are two other sites you’ll need to access regularly; email the instructor if you haven’t been added to them.
+In addition to the course website, there are two other sites you’ll need to access regularly.
+Invite links/codes can be found below.

-- Campuswire: for discussion of lecture content and homework problems.
+- Slack: for discussion of lecture content and homework problems.

 We will not be using Canvas at all.